clach04/hashcheck_Windows/README.md

       * NOTE both forks missing md4 support, so if you have old checksum files this could be problematic:
           * https://github.com/idrassi/HashCheck/issues/13
           * https://github.com/gurnec/HashCheck/issues/81
+  * HashTab - lots of checksum options, integrates a new checksum pane into Windows file explorer properties.
+No generate checksum file support, no verification from explorer (need to bring Hash tab, then select verify file), not supported for commercial use
+  * Command line, cross platform
+      * md5deep / hashdeep
+      * HashIt
   * ?